apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 After installing the Android SDK, you must also install the packages for whatever [API level](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels) you wish to target.
-It is recommended that you install the highest SDK version that your version of cordova-android supports (see above).
+It is recommended that you install the highest SDK version that your version of cordova-android supports (see [Requirements and Support](#requirements-and-support)).

-Open Android SDK Manager (for example, run `android` from the terminal) and make sure the following are installed:
+Open the Android SDK Manager (run `android` or `sdkmanager` from the terminal) and make sure the following are installed:

 1. Android Platform SDK for your targeted version of Android
 1. Android SDK build-tools version 19.1.0 or higher
 1. Android Support Repository (found under "Extras")

-See Android's documentation on [Installing SDK Packages](http://developer.android.com/sdk/installing/adding-packages.html) for more details.
+See Android's documentation on [Installing SDK Packages](https://developer.android.com/studio/intro/update.html) for more details.

 ### Setting environment variables